 123. To the S.E. corner of said Sec.
-33, being a point in the Southerly boundary line of said Coachella Valley County Water District and of said County of Riverside, thence and a contract of a second strategy of the second strategy of a government of the second of the second second
+33, being a point in the Southerly boundary line of said Coachella Valley County Water District and of said County of Riverside, thence

-124. West along said District and County boundary lines to the point of beginning.
+124. West along said District and County boundary lines to the point of begin-